 The purpose of this type of post is to answer the common questions or queries that your readers might have about topics related to your tech expertise.
 If you are in a good position to answer these FAQs, it can instantly build credibility and interest among your readers.

 Bear in mind that some questions are too detailed in nature and require more than just a small paragraph for an answer.
 For such questions, you can consider writing a whole blog as an answer.

 #7 Scan Competitor Blogs

 Competition is often strategically helpful, even when it comes to getting blog ideas.
-Be a regular reader of other blogs from your industry.
+Be a regular reader of other tech websites and blogs.
 Don’t just read, but try to study them, and understand what are the things that they are doing better than you.